You are here

 At Commencement, you will receive a diploma cover.
 The diploma inserts will be mailed after the Registrar has verified that all requirements have been met (approximately June 1).
 They will be mailed to your “permanent” address on file in the Office of Student Financial Planning.

 Conferring of Degrees

-At the direction of the provost, the candidates rise, face the platform, and remain standing at attention.
+At the direction of the provost, the candidates rise, face the platform, and remain standing.
 The provost presents the class to the president of the university.
 The president confers the degrees (all at the same time) and the candidates move their tassel from the right to the left side of their cap.
 The provost will signal when to be seated.

 Following the benediction, the marshals will direct the participants in the recessional into Muir Gymnasium.
 Prior to the ceremony, candidates should arrange with their family members a location where they will meet outside the arena once the ceremony has ended and the participants have recessed from the arena.
 Please advise family and friends to keep the arena entrances clear to allow room for graduates to recess out of the arena and into the reception area in Muir Gymnasium.